 Texting and driving, also called “distracted driving,” is incredibly dangerous, and the related statistics are troubling.

-The CDC reports that 9 drivers a day die in vehicle crashes related to distracted driving, such as using a cell phone, texting or eating.
+The CDC reports that nine drivers a day die in vehicle crashes related to distracted driving.
+Such distractions include using a cell phone, texting, or eating.

 One poll found that 40 percent of teenagers admit to being a passenger in a car where the driver used a cell phone in a way that put the riders in danger.
 341,000 vehicle crashes in 2013 were texting and driving related.

-Obviously, this issue deserves all the attention it’s receiving, and the ads put out by different organizations are highlighting the realistic and tragic consequences that the original DUI campaigns used to.
+Obviously, this issue deserves all the attention it’s receiving.
+The ads put out by different organizations are highlighting the realistic and tragic consequences.
+These are the consequences that the original DUI campaigns used to highlight.

-For instance, this ad, in a campaign called “It Can Wait” by the communications giant, AT&T, could be considered a four-minute long film, beautifully directed and composed.
-It’s then supported with additional 30-second spots.
+For instance, in a campaign called “It Can Wait” by the communications giant AT&T, this ad could be considered a four-minute-long film.
+It is beautifully directed and composed.
+Additionally, it is supported with additional 30-second spots.

 Another ad aimed at young adults aged 21 to 24, the demographic most likely to text or email while driving, ran last year and was also exceptionally powerful.

-Finally, we know that drinking to excess can lead to poor decision making, such as driving while drunk.
-There’s very little data about drivers who might be more likely to text and drive after they’ve been drinking, though common sense suggests that this combination probably occurs all the time.
+Finally, we know that drinking to excess can lead to poor decision-making, such as driving while drunk.
+There’s very little data about drivers who might be more likely to text and drive after they’ve been drinking.
+However, common sense suggests that this combination probably occurs all the time.

 The hope is that in the very near future, the creativity and shock of earlier DUI campaigns can be folded into “distracted driving” so that the message resonates even louder than before.